-The Board delegates the day-to-day authority to a management team that has overall responsibility for business operations and performance, the delivery of annual business plans, the success and wellbeing of our members, delivering value and a high quality of service to our clients.
+The Board, via a Delegated Authority Policy, delegates the day-to-day authority to a management team that has overall responsibility for business operations and performance, the delivery of annual business plans, the success and wellbeing of our members, delivering value and a high quality of service to our clients.
 Members of the Board are part of the management team.
+The Board receives operational reports from the management team on a quarterly basis and compliance updates from business functions.
+Matters reserved for the Board are in place.